 Currently this is the Brazilian tendency, because among other advantages, the electricity system has fewer losses, and local economies receive a greater income.
-Also, regional integration is developed since decentralized systems connected to the grid diminish the country's electricity system vulnerability and dependency on specific and limited electricity sources.
+Also, regional integration is developed since

 Therefore, decentralization of the electricity generation activity promotes integration and a higher degree of security for the other sectors of the economy to invest in an area which now has a better guarantee of electrical supply.
-This is the case of Amper and Pouso Alto.
+This is the case of Pouso Alto.
 The local economy not only indirectly benefits during the construction, but also attracts new businesses after the construction period due to a more steady and reliable supply of electricity.